piontec/docker-enforcer/readme.md

 - "LOG_AUTHZ_REQUESTS=False" - log all incoming docker API requests received in Authz mode.
 This logs username (if available - only when TLS auth is used), HTTP method and URI for each received authorization request.
 Of course, works only in Authz plugin mode.
-- "WHITE_LIST=docker-enforcer,docker_enforcer" - comma separated list of container name based white list definitions, which allow to define a whitelist based on a container name.
-Each definition can be (like in a sample value: "docker.*,docker-enforcer:steal socket,docker.*:steal socket"):
+- "WHITE_LIST=docker-enforcer,docker_enforcer" - pipe ('|') separated list of container name based white
+list definitions, which allow to define a whitelist based on a container name.
+Each definition can be (like in a sample value: "docker.\*,docker-enforcer|steal socket,docker.\*|steal socket"):
   - container name, like "docker-enforcer": this makes container named exactly "docker-enforcer" to be excluded from checks of all rules
-  - container name regexp, like "docker.*": this makes any container which name matches regex "docker.*" to be excluded from checks of all rules
+  - container name regexp, like "docker.\*": this makes any container which name matches regex "docker.\*" to be excluded from checks of all rules
-  - container and rule name, like "docker-enforcer:steal socket": this makes container named exactly "docker-enforcer" to be excluded from checking against the rule named "steal socket"
+  - container and rule name, like "docker-enforcer|steal socket": this makes container named exactly "docker-enforcer" to be excluded from checking against the rule named "steal socket"
-  - container name regexp and rule name, like "docker.*:steal socket": this makes any container which name matches regex "docker.*" to be excluded from checking against the rule named "steal socket"
+  - container name regexp and rule name, like "docker.\*|steal socket": this makes any container which name matches regex "docker.\*" to be excluded from checking against the rule named "steal socket"
-- "IMAGE_WHITE_LIST=''" - comma separated list of container image white list definitions, which allow to define a whitelist based on a name of docker image used to create the container.
-Each definition (like in a: "alpine.*,alpine:steal socket, alpine.*:steal socket") has the same syntax as in "WHITE_LIST" above.
+- "IMAGE_WHITE_LIST=''" - pipe ('|') separated list of container image white list definitions, which allow to define a whitelist based on a name of docker image used to create the container.
+Each definition (like in a: "alpine.\*,alpine|steal socket, alpine.\*|steal socket") has the same syntax as in "WHITE_LIST" above.

 ### Running additional actions when a rule violation is detected